psivitsky/StringMath/README.md

 Include the header file "string_math.h" and create a class object.
 Pass an expression string to the object and get the result of the calculation.
-You can also pass the desired number of decimal places in the arguments of the class constructor.
 If the object detects an error it throws an exception.